 If you want to work from home and are comfortable with being on the clock, this is a good place to find projects to work on.
 Be aware that this system tracks your work by constantly spying on you using software that you download and run on your computer.
 You sign in and the system is constantly taking screenshots of what you are doing to make sure you are working on the client’s project when signed in.
 To succeed, you need to be focused on doing one job at a time during each work session.

 Guru is a popular system with over one million freelancers offering their services.
 A search for “instructional design” shows over 21,000 results with freelancers charging from $10 to $100 per hour.
 It also shows the total past earnings of the freelancers so you can see how busy they are and how much money they made this year.

 You can work as an individual freelancer on this system or as part of a team freelance group if you are a small business providing the services.
-One freelance group of eLearning system developers are shown as having earned nearly $300,000 on the Guru system during 2020.
+One freelance group of eLearning system developers is shown as having earned nearly $300,000 on the Guru system during a recent year.